shoumo95/csx415-project/deploy/README.md

 Follow Steps 1 and 2 from above if you haven't already done so.

 #### Step 3
 First, make sure you are able to run Rscript and you have the correct version of R installed.
-Type `Rscript --version` on the command line in your terminal and you should see a result similart to this:
+Type `Rscript --version` on the R command line in your terminal and you should see a result similart to this:

 ``` r
 $ Rscript --version
   R scripting front-end version 3.4.4 (2018-03-15)
 ```
-If you see the version and the date of the R scrip then go to the next step.
+If you see the version and the date of the R script then go to the next step.

 #### Step 4
 Command line interface allows you to run the model by providing an input file and getting an output file with the scores appended to your input.
 We have provided a sample input data file called `NewCustomers.csv` which is located in the `/marketing` folder.
 So, try the following on your terminal: